Nonclassicality in correlations without causal order: Antinomicity

 where

 and where $\lambda$ labels vertices of a deterministic-extrema polytope, \textit{i.e.}, process functions.
 Here $p(x_k,o_k|a_k,i_k)$ denotes the local strategy of party $k$ given the input $i_k$ and a random setting $a_k$.
-Hence, deterministic consistency can be seen as a conjunction of two assumptions on the realizability of a correlation via some classical quasi-process under local interventions:\footnote{As we will show further on, \textit{every} correlation admits a realization with a classical quasi-process under local interventions if no further assumptions are imposed on the realization.} firstly, that the classical quasi-process satisfies \textit{logical consistency}, \textit{i.e.}, it is a classical process, and, secondly, that it satisfies \textit{determinism}, \textit{i.e.}, it lies within the deterministic-extrema polytope.
+Hence, deterministic consistency can be seen as a conjunction of two assumptions on the realizability of a correlation via some classical quasi-process under local interventions:\footnote{As we will show further on, \textit{every} correlation admits a realization with a classical quasi-process under local interventions if no further assumptions are imposed on the realization.} firstly, that the classical quasi-process satisfies \textit{logical consistency}, \textit{i.e.}, it is a classical process, and, secondly, that it satisfies \textit{determinism}, \textit{i.e.}, it lies within the deterministic-extrema polytope.\footnote{Intuitively, this amounts to requiring that, in a classical realization of a correlation, logical consistency holds not only on average (at the level of $p(\vec{i}|\vec{o})$), but also in a fine-grained sense (at the level of $\delta_{\vec{i},\omega^{\lambda}(\vec{o})}$).}

-We will refer to the failure of deterministic consistency (analogous to the failure of local causality) as \textit{antinomicity} (analogous to nonlocality), \textit{i.e.}, any correlation that fails to be deterministically consistent will be referred to as \textit{antinomic}.
+We will often refer to deterministic consistency as \textit{nomicity} and its failure to account for some correlation (analogous to the failure of local causality) as \textit{antinomicity} (analogous to nonlocality).
+Hence, any correlation that fails to be \textit{nomic} will be referred to as \textit{antinomic}.